Testing Monotonicity of Real-Valued Functions on DAGs: Introduction

 \subsection{Related work}

-\paragraph{Monotonicity testing.} Monotonicity testing on the Boolean hypercube was initiated by Goldreich et al.~\cite{GGLRS00}, with improved testers and near-optimal bounds for hypercubes and hypergrids in subsequent work~\cite{CS13a,CS13b,DGLRRS99}; connections to isoperimetric inequalities for the Boolean cube were developed in~\cite{KMS15}.
-A substantial body of work also established lower bounds over product domains and hypergrids~\cite{BB16,BRY14,CS14,CDST15,CST14}.
-In parallel, for general posets, testing was initiated by Fischer et al.~\cite{fischer2002monotonicity}, and a complementary line uses \emph{transitive-closure spanners} (TC-spanners) and reachability sparsification to design testers on structured graph families~\cite{BGJRW12,Raskhodnikova10}.
-Beyond standard testing, distance estimation and tolerant testing were studied in~\cite{ACCL07,PRR06}, while local reconstruction of monotone functions and its limitations appear in~\cite{BGJJRW10,SS10}.
-More recently, in product domains, real-valued monotonicity has been connected to isoperimetric inequalities for ordered ranges~\cite{BKR23,CS13b}.
-Against this backdrop, for explicit-DAG monotonicity testing with real-valued ranges, prior lower bounds in both non-adaptive and adaptive models were far from the $\sqrt n$ scale.
+\paragraph{Monotonicity testing.} Monotonicity testing on the Boolean hypercube was initiated by Goldreich et al.~\cite{GGLRS00}.
+For product domains, subsequent work gave improved testers, near-optimal bounds for hypercubes and hypergrids, and lower bounds over product domains and hypergrids~\cite{CS13a,CS13b,DGLRRS99,BB16,BRY14,CS14,CDST15,CST14}; connections to isoperimetric inequalities for the Boolean cube were developed in~\cite{KMS15}.
+For general posets, testing was initiated by Fischer et al.~\cite{fischer2002monotonicity}, and a complementary line used transitive-closure spanners and reachability sparsification to design testers on structured families of graphs~\cite{BGJRW12,Raskhodnikova10}.
+Distance estimation and tolerant testing were studied in~\cite{ACCL07,PRR06}; for Boolean functions on general posets, tolerant-testing consequences also follow from the local-correction and proper-learning framework of Lange, Rubinfeld, and Vasilyan~\cite{LRV22}.
+Local reconstruction of monotone functions and its limitations appear in~\cite{BGJJRW10,SS10}.
+For real-valued functions on product domains, monotonicity has been connected to isoperimetric inequalities for ordered ranges~\cite{BKR23,CS13b}. \paragraph{Graph-theoretic background.} Graphs whose edges can be partitioned into induced matchings (Ruzsa--Szemer\'edi graphs) have been extensively studied since~\cite{RS78}.
+In the linear regime $r=cn$, the number of induced matchings is tightly constrained in several ranges: Fox, Huang, and Sudakov show that it is $O(1)$ for $c>1/4$, $\Theta(\log n)$ for $c=1/4$, and $O(n/\log n)$ for every fixed $c>1/5$ with $c<1/4$ ~\cite{fox_huang_sudakov_induced_2015}.
+For every fixed $c<1/4$, Fischer et al. construct graphs with $n^{\Omega(1/\log\log n)}$ induced matchings of size $cn$~\cite{fischer2002monotonicity}.
+If slightly sublinear matchings are allowed, Alon, Moitra, and Sudakov construct nearly complete graphs whose edges decompose into induced matchings of size $n^{1-o(1)}$~\cite{alon_moitra_sudakov_2011}.